lplath/360-Pad-Viewer/README.md

 ========

 The download link can be found <a href="bin/xbox_viewer.zip">here</a>.<br>
-For installation simply extract the zip file to your hardrive and run the programm.
+For installation simply extract the zip file to your hardrive and then run the programm.
 Make sure you dont change the folder structure, otherwise the programm might not run properly.

 Development
 ===========

-To build the project you need
+If you want to develop your own version you will need
 * pygame
 * py2exe